cskerritt/econ-tool/AUTH_README.md

 ## Files Added

-1. **`auth.py`** - Authentication module with login/logout functionality
+1. **`auth.py`** - Authentication module with login/logout/registration functionality
 2. **`config.yaml`** - User credentials and authentication configuration
 3. **`generate_passwords.py`** - Script to generate secure password hashes
 4. **Updated `requirements.txt`** - Added authentication dependencies

-## How It Works
+## Features

-1. When users visit the application, they see a login form
-2. After successful authentication, users are welcomed by name
-3. A logout button appears in the sidebar
+### Login & Registration
+1. **Login Tab**: Existing users can sign in with username/password
+2. **Register Tab**: New users can create accounts (no pre-authorization required)
+3. **Forgot Password Tab**: Users can reset forgotten passwords
 4. User session is maintained with secure cookies

-## Customizing Users

-To add/modify users:
+### User Account Management
+Once logged in, users can access account settings in the sidebar:
+1. **Reset Password**: Change current password
+2. **Update Details**: Modify name and email address

+## User Registration Process

+### For New Users
+1. Visit the application
+2. Click on the "Register" tab
+3. Fill in the registration form:
+   - Username (must be unique)
+   - Name (display name)
+   - Email address
+   - Password
+4. Click "Register user"
+5. Switch to "Login" tab and sign in with new credentials

+### For Administrators
+To manually add users or modify existing ones:
 1. Edit the `config.yaml` file to add new users
 2. Run `python generate_passwords.py` to hash the passwords
 3. Restart the Streamlit application